s2010/blog_demo/README.md

 * Deployment instructions

-* ...
-T he four important questions you have to ask your self before designing :
+* The four important questions you have to ask your self before designing